thouel/my-trendingvids-webapp/README.md

 A responsive webapp to visualize the current TV shows and movies trends :

 - Shows the trends sorted by genres
-- Able to filter by popularity and keyword
 - Save favorite shows in your own-crafted list

 ## Table of Contents